-The notion of escape rate is quite general but we will be dealing with subshifts of finite type in this paper, hence we have restricted the definition to this setting only.
+The notion of escape rate is quite general but we deal with subshifts of finite type in this paper, hence we restrict the definition to this setting only.
 Also the escape rate may not exist in general but in the setting described in the above definition, it does exist.
 It can be expressed in terms of the topological entropies of the subshifts $\Sigma_\F$ and $\Sigma_{\F\cup\G}$.

 \begin{thm}~\cite[Theorem 3.1]{Product} The escape rate $\rho(\G;\Sigma_{\F})$ can be expressed as

 \end{thm}